Best Chateaux in the Loire Valley

 1) Chateau Chambord

-Let’s start this tour of the best chateaux in the Loire Valley in the north, working our way south.
-North of Blois, lies the most popular (& largest) chateau in the Loire Valley: Chateau Chambord.
+We’ll start this tour in the north, working our way south.
+North of Blois, lies the most popular & largest chateau in the Loire Valley: Chateau Chambord.
 Not only is it MASSIVE ~ but it also features Leonardo DaVinci’s famous “Double Helix” staircase, which winds its way up the center of the castle.
 The staircase features two spirals; meaning that people walking up won’t encounter people on the “other” spiral ~ you won’t even know they’re on the same staircase!

-I found Chambord’s interiors quite cold (many rooms aren’t furnished), & it was the least “charming” chateau I visited ~ but the massive structure, manicured gardens, as well as the staircase make it worth a visit.
+I personally found Chambord’s interiors quite cold, & was disappointed that many of its rooms aren’t furnished.
+Compared to the other chateaux listed here, I thought itwas the least “charming” ~ but its massive & intensely masculine structure, manicured gardens, as well as the DaVinci staircase make it worth a visit.

 Distinguishing Feature: DaVinci’s “Double Helix” staircase, as well as the sheer SIZE of the castle.